shohame1003/shohame1003/README.md

 - 👋 Hi, I’m sh.oha.me
 - 👀 I’m interested to Java
-- 🌱 I’m currently learning engilish language
+- 🌱 I am JavaSoftware developer

 <!---
 shohame1003/shohame1003 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.